-On the one hand, cost savings can be tremendous… but on the other, pulling off a large-scale shared service project is far from easy.
+On the one hand, cost savings can be tremendous!
+On the other, though, pulling off a large-scale shared service project is – let’s be honest – far from easy.

 If we could give one piece of advice to a group of organisations embarking on a shared service project, it would be this: Begin with the end in mind.

 And look, we get it.
 Shared service projects take months or even years to hammer out, and nobody wants to think about having to do the whole thing all over again in five or ten years.
 But realistically, shared service environments don’t last forever, and at some stage you will need to divide everything up.

 But in the vast majority of cases, nobody thinks about the endgame when they’re setting up a shared service centre.
 Configuration items, services, customer information, and a whole host of other assets are combined… but nobody considers how they’ll be divided up five or ten years later when the contract term is up.